wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

 ACTIVITY 1 - Have each member of your team prioritize the pillars.
 Then discuss priorities, as a team.
 (Why?
 The Dunning-Kruger effect).
 Example discussion:

-   * "Operational Excellence" has to go first becuase that's about getting up and running with basic services.
+   * "Operational Excellence" has to go first because that's about getting up and running with basic services.

    * "Security" has to go first because we don't want to have the risk of anything exposed and thus ruin our brand.